Pre-Workout Side Effects: What's Normal & When to Worry

 Normal: Mild jitteriness, slight hand tremor

-Concerning: Heart palpitations, severe anxiety, chest tightness, difficulty breathing
+Concerning: Heart palpitations, severe anxiety, chest tightness, difficulty breathing.
+Use our Heart Rate Zones Calculator to know your safe training range.

 How to Reduce Jitters